Northstar Development Partners

 Market Fundamentals

-A supply-constrained county market with favorable land basis and meaningful affordability gap between new construction cost and target sale price.
+A supply-constrained county market with favorable land basis.
 The margin is built into the underwriting, not the forecast.

 04